kralikba/scala-implicits/README.md

 #Implicit metaprogramming in Scala

-[TOC "float:right"]
+{toc}

 This is a short tutorial-like text based on my talk on abusing Scala's type inference & implicit resolution algorithms so that we get a kind of compile-time, type-level metaprogramming that resembles logic programming.
 The tutorial assumes that the reader has some basic knowledge about the Scala language and generics.
 If you already know about implicits, you could as well skip the first chapter.
 Knowledge of logic programming is not required, but on the long run, useful.

 Firing up a Scala interpreter and playing around with the code snippets is deemed a good idea by 9 out of 10 Scala experts.
 Do note that in the interpreter, classes and their companion objects have to be input in the same go.
 For this, using `:paste` is recommended.

+Note: "iff" does not equal "if".
+I use with the meaning of "if, and only if".

 ---

-This text is loosely based on Scala 2.11.1.
+This text is loosely based on Scala 2.10.4.
 There might be statements which do not reflect the current language standard (be it the one at the time of writing or something newer).
 Please notify the author if You find any discrepancies between this tutorial and reality.
 Thanks.

 Any other comments are also warm-heartedly welcome (e.g. "I think topic X should not be left out", "paragraph X should be left out", "warm-heartedly is not a word of the English language", "code snippets should not contain the noise of the scala console", etc.)

 Copyright 2014, Barnabás Králik.
 Distributed under the 2-clause BSD license.
-The author can be reached at kralikba*__at__*elte*__dot__*hu.
+The author can be reached at kralikba at elte dot hu.

 Greets go out to the [Vienna Scala User Group](http://github.com/scala-vienna).